Skip to content

 Profile

-Katie Callahan serves as the Director of the Clemson University Center for Watershed Excellence, designated a Center of Excellence by the US EPA Region 4 and the SC Department of Health and Environmental Control (SC DHEC).
-The Center’s core responsibility is to develop science-based outreach tools that engage stakeholders in greater and improved watershed management in SC.
-The Center’s largest current project is the development and implementation of SC Adopt-a-Stream, our state’s first citizen science water quality and ecosystem monitoring program from the mountains to the coast.
+Katie's career has primarily been in watershed management.
+Katie served as the Director of the Clemson University Center for Watershed Excellence, designated a Center of Excellence by the US EPA Region 4 and the SC Department of Health and Environmental Services (SC DES) for more than ten years.
+The Center’s core responsibility was to develop science-based outreach tools that engage stakeholders in greater and improved watershed management in SC.
+In this role, Katie hosted numerous Clemson University internships, providing students with unique opportunities to engage communities and classrooms in watershed science.
+Katie has authored and co-authored numerous watershed management plans and, with SC DES collaboration, established the state's first citizen science water quality and ecosystem monitoring program, SC Adopt-a-Stream.
+Prior to this directorship, Katie led the establishment of the Clemson Extension Carolina Clear program, working with more than 50 cities and counties in educating and engaging residents in stormwater education, as defined by NPDES permitting requirements.

 Katie became a Certified Facilitator with Leadership Strategies in 2022, acknowledging the need to have more constructive conversations about the future of our waterways and how each individual has a unique connection and perspective about water.
 Katie also graduated Leadership Greenville in 2021, where her project team built the first-ever home for women and their children experiencing homelessness in the upstate of South Carolina.